 Southern HIV/AIDS Strategy Initiative

 With funding from the Ford Foundation, we are coordinating the response of advocates in southern states to the National AIDS Strategy.
-The Southern HIV/AIDS Strategy Initiative ("SASI") is a broad-based coalition of HIV/AIDS Advocates and their supporters lead by the Duke AIDS Legal Project.
+The Southern HIV/AIDS Strategy Initiative ("SASI") is a broad-based coalition of HIV/AIDS Advocates and their supporters lead by the Duke AIDS/HIV and Cancer Legal Project.
 SASI is developing research-based policy and strategy recommendations aimed at securing a federal commitment for the next steps in the implementation of the National HIV/AIDS Strategy.